OUR FIRM

 Andrew Hohns, PhD.

-Dr. Hohns is the Chief Executive Officer of Newmarket Capital.
-Since establishing the IIFC strategy in 2013, Dr. Hohns has overseen investments of more than $25 billion of notional risk transfer.
-He is a regular speaker at various industry conferences, with expertise in topics related to credit, infrastructure, securitization, socially responsible investment, impact investment, and development finance.
-Prior to founding Newmarket, Dr. Hohns was a Managing Director at Mariner Investment Group, where he launched the IIFC strategy.
-Before Mariner, Dr. Hohns was a Managing Director at Cohen & Company, during which time Institutional Investor named Dr. Hohns as a member of its “20 Rising Stars of Fixed Income.”
+Dr. Hohns founded Newmarket in 2020 with the buy-out of the IIFC strategy platform, which he and his colleagues launched in 2012 with Mariner Investment Group.
+He has served on the Investment Committees for IIFC I, IIFC II, IIFC III, and IIFC IV since inception.
+Since the establishment of IIFC, Dr. Hohns has overseen transaction structuring and negotiation for approximately $40 billion of notional risk transfer.
+He has been a regular speaker at various industry conferences, with special expertise in topics related to infrastructure, securitization, socially responsible investment, impact investment, and development finance.
+Prior to joining Mariner, Dr. Hohns was a Managing Director at Cohen & Company, which he joined at its inception in 2001.
+While at Cohen & Company, Institutional Investor named Dr. Hohns as a member of its 2008 “20 Rising Stars of Fixed Income.”
+Additionally, Dr. Hohns served as an Adjunct Assistant Professor at New York University’s Stern School of Business from 2012 to 2015.
 Dr. Hohns holds a BS in Economics from the Wharton School at the University of Pennsylvania, a Masters in Liberal Arts from the School of Arts and Sciences at the University of Pennsylvania, and a PhD in Applied Economics and Managerial Sciences from the Wharton School at the University of Pennsylvania.
-He is a Director of FTAC Emerald and is also a member of the Board of Directors of UNICEF USA.
+Dr. Hohns serves as a member of the Board of Directors of FTAC Emerald Acquisition Corp.
+He is also a member of the Board of Directors and Investment Committee of Battery Finance Inc., an affiliate of Newmarket, where since its founding, he has served as President.
+Dr. Hohns also is a member of the Board of Directors of UNICEF USA.

 Aaron Barnes